access-ci-org/ipf/ipf/configure/test/README.rst

-XSEDE Tests
+Validation Tests
 ===========

-This directory contains test programs that can be used as part of XSEDE testing
+This directory contains test programs that can be used as part of validation testing

 Setup
 -----

 Change to this directory:

-    $ cd ipf/ipf/xsede/test
+    $ cd ipf/ipf/configure/test

 Download the current GLUE 2.0 JSON schema: